ohmyjavascript/redux-youtube-course/README.md

 - Memoization is a kind of caching - specifically, saving the results of an expensive calculation, and reusing those results if we see the same inputs later.
 - Memoization with reselect library
 - State normalization - store items in a way which allows finding them directly by ID
+- we can write thunk functions that return a promise, and wait on that promise in our components.